Which vessels are involved in forming the circle of Willis?

 Prepare for the MRCS Exam with our study quizzes.
 Practice with multiple choice questions that include detailed hints and explanations to reinforce your learning.
 Equip yourself with the knowledge needed to excel in your examination!

-The correct answer encompasses all the arteries involved in forming this circle.
-Specifically, it includes the anterior communicating artery (ACOM), the anterior cerebral artery (ACA), the internal carotid artery (ICA), the posterior communicating artery (PCOM), the posterior cerebral artery (PCA), and the terminal branches of the basilar artery.
+The correct response includes the anterior communicating artery (ACOM), the anterior cerebral artery (ACA), the internal carotid artery (ICA), the posterior communicating artery (PCOM), the posterior cerebral artery (PCA), and the terminal branches of the basilar artery.
+Each of these vessels contributes to the unique configuration of the circle of Willis.

 Subscribe